Yoruba language: Writing systems

 In the 17th century, Yoruba was written in the Ajami script, a form of Arabic script.
 It is still written in the Ajami writing script in some Islamic circles.
 Standard Yoruba orthography originated in the early work of Church Mission Society missionaries working among the Aku (Yoruba) of Freetown.
 One of their informants was Crowther, who later would proceed to work on his native language himself.
 In early grammar primers and translations of portions of the English Bible, Crowther used the Latin alphabet largely without tone markings.
 The only diacritic used was a dot below certain vowels to signify their open variants [ɛ] and [ɔ], viz. ẹ and ọ.
-Over the years the orthography was revised to represent tone among other things.
+Over the years, the orthography was revised to represent tone, among other things.
 In 1875, the Church Missionary Society (CMS) organized a conference on Yoruba Orthography; the standard devised there was the basis for the orthography of the steady flow of religious and educational literature over the next seventy years.

 The current orthography of Yoruba derives from a 1966 report of the Yoruba Orthography Committee, along with Ayọ Bamgboṣe's 1965 Yoruba Orthography, a study of the earlier orthographies and an attempt to bring Yoruba orthography in line with actual speech as much as possible.
-Still largely similar to the older orthography, it employs the Latin alphabet modified by the use of the digraph gb and certain diacritics, including the underdots under the letters ẹ, ọ, and ṣ.
+Still similar to the older orthography, it employs the Latin alphabet modified by the use of the digraph gb and certain diacritics, including the underdots under the letters ẹ, ọ, and ṣ.
 Previously, the vertical line had been used to avoid the mark being fully covered by an underline, as in ⟨e̩⟩, ⟨o̩⟩, ⟨s̩⟩; however, that usage is no longer common.

-The Latin letters c, q, v, x, z are not used as part of the official orthography of Standard Yoruba, however, they exist in several Yoruba dialects.
+The Latin letters c, q, v, x, z are not used as part of the official orthography of Standard Yoruba and only occur in loan words from English.
+However, z is used in certain Yoruba dialects, like the Ao dialect.